 FOR SEASONING :

 - 2 tsp oil or ghee

 - 1/2 tsp mustard seeds

 - 2 bor chillies or 1 dry red chilly

-- Pressure cook the soaked toor dal until pressure is released 3 to 4 times.
+- Pressure cook the soaked toor dal along with a pinch of turmeric and 1/2 tsp oil, until pressure is released 3 to 4 times.
 When the pressure settles down, cool the dal, mash it well.

 - Heat oil in a deep pan and add mustard seeds.
-When they splutter add cumin seeds,asafoetida,curry leaves, dry red chillies and cloves and saute well.
+When they splutter add cumin seeds,asafoetida,curry leaves, dry red chillies, cloves and saute well.
 Add the crushed ginger green chilly cinnamon paste, saute well, add turmeric powder,add the mashed dal, water to get an even consistency.

 - Add red chilli powder, coriander powder, cumin powder, boiled peanuts,jaggery,kokum and salt, stir well and let it simmer till the flavours sink into the dal.

 - Garnish with freshly grated coconut and chopped coriander leaves.